ABRG-Models/morphologica/README.coding.md

 ## Build process

+All of the morphologica classes are *header-only*, which means there is no 'libmorphologica' to link to your program.
+However, some of the classes need to link to 3rd party dependencies.
+Some of the main dependencies are:

+* morph::Config: Link to ```libjsoncpp```
+* morph::HdfData: Link to ```libhdf5```.
+If using OpenCV templated methods, you may need to link to OpenCV, too
+* morph::Visual: This uses 3D graphics, so it needs to link to OpenGL, GLFW3, Freetype, libjsoncpp and OpenCV (I hope to remove the OpenCV link in future)
+* morph::BezCurve: Link to ```libarmadillo```.
+Used for matrix algebra.
+* morph::HexGrid and morph::CartGrid: These use BezCurves, so need ```libarmadillo```.

+Some morphologica classes use no third party code. ```morph::Vector```, for example is very much standalone.

+This is the only real headache of working with morphologica: working out the right compiler line to call to compile a morphologica program.

-See the end of the top-level readme for instructions on tailoring your build process to work with morphologica - cmake examples are given to show how to set up the includes, compiler flags and links that you'll need to use the morphologica code.
+I use cmake to coordinate includes and links. cmake examples are given in the [top level readme](https://github.com/ABRG-Models/morphologica/blob/main/README.md) to show how to set up the includes, compiler flags and links using that system.

 ## A simple example